antmicro/farshow/README.md

 ./farshow-server-example 127.0.0.1
 ```

 This will start the demonstration server, streaming frames to the server running on `127.0.0.1` on the default port (`1100`).
 By default, `/dev/video0` is taken as a stream source.

-By default, the server sends frames in jpg format, with a quality factor of 95.
+By default, the server sends frames in JPEG format, with a quality factor of 95.
 To use e.g. png format with compression 4, add `-e .png -q 4` to the runtime parameters.

 You can find more information about available arguments in command-line help: